 By Anna Sekula Posted September 11, 2008, 10:00 AM EDT

-NEW YORK Filled with celebrities, press, and buyers, Fashion Week is always packed with brands promoting their wares.
+Filled with celebrities, press, and buyers, Fashion Week is always packed with brands promoting their wares.
 Although companies such as U.K.-based pharmacy Boots, title sponsor Mercedes-Benz, and American Express had the most visibility with booths around the perimeter of the tent lobby, others looked for different ways to grab the attention of the busy attendees.
 Of the many sponsors and companies hanging around the tents, a couple stood out with free toys and goods.

 In its first appearance at Fashion Week, OfficeMax tapped PR and production company Harrison & Shriftman to design a lounge in the tents that would introduce its new Bazaar line of products and attract the attention of showgoers.
 Harrison & Shriftman creative director Ryan Jordan purposely took items from the office supplies collection—designed for a more fashion-focused consumer—and created a fanciful area with a blue-and-orange color scheme, display shelves, and computer stations.
 Catering company Olivier Cheng served up sweet treats, including mini carrot cupcakes, white chocolate meringue lollipops, and cookies decorated to look like notepads and rubber band balls.